 - Use mild soaps for personal hygiene, especially neutral ones.

 - Do not use hot water to bathe.

 Common eczema treatments

-The treatment used for allergic contact eczema is to completely avoid the substance to which you are allergic.
-In patients with eczema, foods that may be involved should be avoided, and intercurrent infectious diseases should be treated.
+The treatment used for allergic contact eczema is to completely avoid the substance to which you are allergic or irritated by.
+In patients with eczema, foods that may be involved should be avoided.

 Topical calcineurin inhibitors